 Communication with the Court shall be in the form of motions (rather than letters to Chambers), accompanied by a proposed order specifying the relief requested.
-In an emergency situation, or in situations involving agreed-upon requests for a short extension of a filing deadline, counsel should telephone Chambers.
+In an emergency situation, counsel should telephone Chambers.
 The Court should not be copied on correspondence between counsel.